 Last weekend, I attended my first WordCamp, a volunteer-run conference centered around WordPress, the free and open-source software that powers about one-third of all websites on the internet (including this blog)!

-Here are some notes from WordCamp Sacramento (#wcsac), which was held in Roseville, California on September 21-22, 2019.
+Here are some notes from WordCamp Sacramento (#wcsac), which was held in Roseville, California from September 21-22, 2019.

 The theme was Star Wars!

 I don’t know a whole lot about Star Wars, so I looked up the significance of the names used for each of the breakout session rooms:

 Tatooine – desert planet

 There were 14 time slots.
 During each 40-minute time slot, there were three talks happening simultaneously – one for each of the tracks: beginner (for those of us just starting out); intermediate (for designers or those with more WordPress experience); and advanced (for developers).